 1. Case Referrals

-Any person may file a complaint against a Student for violations of the Student Code of Conduct.
+Any person may file a complaint against a Student for violations of the Policy.
 The procedures for filing a complaint are on the OSI web site.

 The complaint shall be prepared in writing and directed to OSI.
 Complaints should include as much information as possible – such as: (1) the type of misconduct alleged; (2) the name and contact information of the Respondent; (3) the date(s), time(s), and place(s) of the misconduct; (4) the name(s) and contact information of any individual(s) with knowledge of the incident; (5) whether any tangible evidence has been preserved; and (6) whether a criminal complaint has been made.